dstore-dbap/LumberMill/gambolputty/input/README.rst

 If you want to provide more custom fields, you can provide a dictionary containing at least a "data" field that should your raw event string.

-| **event**:  Send custom event data.
-To send a more complex event provide a dict, use a string to send a simple event.
+events: Send custom event data.
+For single events, use a string or a dict.
+If a string is provided, the contents will be put into the events data field. if a dict is provided, the event will be populated with the dict fields.
+For multiple events, provide a list of stings or dicts.
 | **sleep**:  Time to wait between sending events.
 | **events_count**:  Only send configured number of events.
 0 means no limit.